LeagueAkari/LeagueAkari-Config/announcement/en.md

 ---
 comment: If you can see this, it means you need to update your version (v1.3.7+)
-alertLevel: medium
+alertLevel: high
 ---

-## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-11-20 12:48)
+## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-11-20 22:43)

-Currently, due to client updates, LCU Spectate is temporarily unavailable, and will be fixed in the next version.
+Some players may not be visible in the "Games" section.
+This is because the player has enabled "Broadcaster Mode", and currently, League Akari cannot obtain information about players who have enabled broadcaster mode.

-The ongoing game analysis series functions can still be used, but in the official server, some player information will not be available in the active game.
+Plus, due to client updates, LCU Spectate is temporarily unavailable, and will be fixed in the next version.

 ---